Decomposition-Based Modular Conformal Prediction for Two-Stage Modeling: Abstract

 \section{Abstract}

 Conformal prediction offers finite-sample coverage guarantees under minimal assumptions.
-However, existing methods treat the entire modeling process as a black box, overlooking opportunities to exploit modular structure.
+However, existing methods treat the entire modeling process as a black box, overlooking opportunities to exploit and understand modular structure.
 We introduce a conformal prediction framework for two-stage sequential models, where an upstream predictor generates intermediate representations for a downstream model.
 By decomposing the overall prediction residual into stage-specific components, our method enables practitioners to attribute uncertainty to specific pipeline stages.
-We develop a risk-controlled parameter selection procedure using family-wise error rate (FWER) control to calibrate stage-wise scaling parameters, and propose an adaptive extension for non-stationary settings that preserves long-run coverage guarantees.
-Experiments on synthetic distribution shifts, as well as real-world supply chain and stock market data, demonstrate that our approach maintains coverage under conditions that degrade standard conformal methods, while providing interpretable stage-wise uncertainty attribution.
+We develop a risk-controlled parameter selection procedure using family-wise error rate (FWER) control to calibrate stage-wise scaling parameters, and introduce an adaptive extension for non-stationary settings.
+Experiments on synthetic distribution shifts, as well as real-world supply chain and stock market data, demonstrate that our approach improves coverage under structural, stage-wise shifts compared to standard conformal methods, while identifying stage-wise error contribution.
 This framework offers diagnostic advantages and robust coverage that standard conformal methods lack.